 Ixpanpajul Natural Park

-Less than 30 minutes’ drive from Flores, Ixpanpajul Natural Park is home to a rich variety of flora and fauna, especially in regards to birdlife, although most visitors are drawn by the Skyway walk or, for the more active, the Tarzan Canopy zipwire adventure.
+Less than 30 minutes’ drive from Flores, Ixpanpajul Natural Park is home to a rich variety of flora and fauna, especially in regards to birdlife, although most visitors, and especially families, are drawn by the Skyway walk or, for the more active, the Tarzan Canopy zipwire adventure.

 On a similar scale to Tikal, but with much less in the way of excavation having been undertaken, the main draw of a visit to Yaxha is the comparative lack of visitors.
 Visitors will often have large parts of the site entirely to themselves.